 A multiprefix operation is as fast as a read operation, independently of the number of participating processors.
 It is even possible that different groups of processors perform separate multiprefix operations in parallel.
-The multiprefix operations can be used for an efficient implementation of synchronization mechanisms (such as barriers without serialization [10]) and for the implementation of various parallel data structures for task management like priority queues or FIFO queues [19].
+The multiprefix operations can be used for an efficient implementation of synchronization mechanisms (such as barriers without serialization [14]) and for the implementation of various parallel data structures for task management like priority queues or FIFO queues [23].
 Because of its memory structure, the SB-PRAM is an ideal machine for the execution of irregular applications.
 In addition to running an application on the SB-PRAM, the machine can also be used to study the properties of a parallel program under ideal conditions, yielding a prediction of the maximum speedup that can be attained on other machines.
-We do this here for an algorithm from the area of parallel discrete event simulation (PDES) for the simulation of logical circuits.